-Prerequisite: Algebra II or by teacher recommendation and required ACT score.
+Prerequisite: Algebra II or by leacher recommendation and required ACT score.
 This course is designed for students who scored below a 19 on the math portion of the ACT.
 Bridge Math is a course intended to build upon concepts taught in previous courses to allow student to gain a deeper knowledge of the real and complex number systems as well as the structure, use, and application of equations, expressions, and functions.
 Functions emphasized include linear, quadratic, and polynomial.
 Students continue mastery of geometric concepts such as similarity, congruence, right triangles, and circles.
 Students use categorical and quantitative data to model real life situations and rules of probability to compute probabilities of compound events.
 This course is aligned to the outcomes for the Developmental Math Program that these students would have to take upon entering college and students completing the course would satisfy those requirements.
+Bridge Math does not meet NCAA Clearinghouse Eligibility Requirements.